-- · price and volume fluctuations in the overall stock market from time to time; - · fluctuations in stock market prices and trading volumes of similar companies; - actual or anticipated changes in our net loss or fluctuations in our operating results or in the expectations of securities analysts; - the issuance of new equity securities pursuant to a future offering, including issuances of preferred stock pursuant to the Optimus purchase agreement; - · general economic conditions and trends; - · major catastrophic events; - · sales of large blocks of our stock; - significant dilution caused by the anti-dilutive clauses in our financial agreements; - · departures of key personnel; - changes in the regulatory status of our product candidates, including results of our clinical trials; - events affecting Penn or any future collaborators; - announcements of new products or technologies, commercial relationships or other events by us or our competitors; - · regulatory developments in the U.S. and other countries; - failure of our common stock to be listed or quoted on the Nasdaq Stock Market, NYSE Amex Equities or other national market system; - · changes in accounting principles; and - · discussion of us or our stock price by the financial and scientific press and in online investor communities. - · Inability of the accounting professional to keep up with the complex rules resulting from numerous financial instruments.
+· price and volume fluctuations in the overall stock market from time to time;

+- · fluctuations in stock market prices and trading volumes of similar companies; - · actual or anticipated changes in our net loss or fluctuations in our operating results or in the expectations of securities analysts; - the issuance of new equity securities pursuant to a future offering, including issuances of preferred stock pursuant to the Series B purchase agreement; - · general economic conditions and trends; - · major catastrophic events; - · sales of large blocks of our stock; - · significant dilution caused by the anti-dilutive clauses in our financial agreements; - · departures of key personnel; - · changes in the regulatory status of our product candidates, including results of our clinical trials; - · events affecting Penn or any future collaborators; - · announcements of new products or technologies, commercial relationships or other events by us or our competitors; - · regulatory developments in the U.S. and other countries; - · failure of our common stock to be listed or quoted on the Nasdaq Stock Market, NYSE Amex Equities or other national market system; - · changes in accounting principles; and - · discussion of us or our stock price by the financial and scientific press and in online investor communities.